 More Than Just a List of Questions

-FAQs might seem like the least exciting part of your website—but they can become one of the most powerful.
-When done right, a strong FAQ section supports your users, builds trust, improves your SEO, and reduces support friction.
+When crafted strategically, a strong FAQ section supports your users, builds trust, improves your SEO, and reduces the number of upfront questions from prospective leads.
 For many businesses, it’s also one of the first places new customers look when evaluating your offering.

 Why FAQs Are a Hidden Gem